 - While hospitals, outpatient care settings, and physicians' offices hire the most RNs, nurses who switch practice settings may find a high demand for their services and better pay.

-- According to recent BLS employment profiles, business support services, the federal executive branch, and pharmaceutical and medicine manufacturing offer RNs higher annual salaries than traditional clinical settings.
+- According to recent BLS employment profiles, nonscheduled air transportation, pharmaceutical and medicine manufacturing, and merchant wholesalers, nondurable goods offer RNs higher annual salaries than traditional clinical settings.

 Frequently Asked Questions: Registered Nursing Salaries

 What kind of nurses get paid the most?

 Advanced practice registered nurses (APRNs) rank among the highest-paid nurses.
 APRNs, such as nurse anesthetists, nurse midwives, and nurse practitioners, earn well six figures depending on their certifications, employment settings, and experience.
 According to BLS data, nurse anesthetists earn the highest salaries, averaging $202,470 annually as of 2021.

 As of May 2021, the BLS reports that RNs earn an average hourly wage of $39.
 However, hourly pay ranges from $29-$58.
 Factors that determine RN pay rates include specialization and types of certifications, workplace setting and location, and years of experience.